 Expected Longevity of a Condensing Furnace

 The life span of a condensing furnace depends on the brand, model and other factors.
-Usually, a condensing furnace will last between 10-20 years with appropriate maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may struggle with performance and ultimately fail earlier than anticipated.
+In most cases, a condensing furnace will last between 10-20 years with proper maintenance and regular service.
+If you don’t schedule routine maintenance, it may have a significantly shorter life span.

-A variable-speed furnace doesn’t stay on all the time.
-Instead, it runs at different speeds depending on the temperature in your [[location]] home and the amount of energy it needs to sustain that temperature.
+A variable-speed furnace doesn’t run all the time.
+Instead, it runs at different speeds according to the temperature in your Manassas home as well as the amount of energy it needs to reach that temperature.

-When too much energy is required to maintain your preferred temperature level, the furnace will switch to a higher speed to handle the demand.
-Doing this will ensure more efficient heating and cooling in your home while also providing quieter operation.
+When sufficient energy is needed to maintain your desired temperature level, the furnace will increase to a higher speed to handle the demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces